amoe/allen-moronuki/allen_moronuki_notes.md

 You can either use the exitSuccess function from System.Exit, or you can use `error` from prelude which will also terminate the 'forever'.

+3. Strategy must be to strip all non-alpha characters from the string.
+Then lowercase the string.
+Then compare the reversed ones.
+Basically just create a whitelist

+useful functions

+p525

 # 2020-02-03